Life Lines

 Broken Bones

-A fracture can be described as a chip, crack or break.
-Children's bones can break due to a direct or indirect force on the bone, they are common injuries amongst children.
-There are 4 common fractures that may occur in a child.
+A fracture can be described as a chip, crack, or break.
+Children's bones can break due to a direct or indirect force on the bone; they are common injuries amongst children.
+4 common fractures may occur in a child.
 Each one has its own complications.

 Important!

-Where you see trauma you must suspect broken bones or life threatening injures. i.e a child has been hit by a car
+Where you see trauma, you must suspect broken bones or life-threatening injuries. i.e, a child has been hit by a car

 Green Stick Fracture

 This principle applies to the young bone of a child.
-In many case it appears swollen, bruised and painful.
-The child can move it, however there are small hair line fractures along the bone
+In many cases, it appears swollen, bruised, red, and painful.
+The child can move;t, however, there are small hairline fractures along the bone

 Open Fractures